sradc/magic-timer/README.md

 This is not for precision / accuracy; for that use something like [timeit](https://docs.python.org/3/library/timeit.html).

-This package basically just makes timing with time.monotic() fractionally more convenient.

 This package is not recommended for measuring sub 100 millisecond times.

+This package basically just makes timing with time.monotonic() fractionally more convenient.

 Output is in an appropriate unit, rounded to two significant figures.